yuhokwok/vt6002cem/android-kotlin/navigation/README.md

 ![add_argument 1](.md_images/add_argument0.png)
 ![add_argument 2](.md_images/add_argument.png)

 13. To implement pass data from one destination to another destination, we can either use `SafeArgs` plugin or `Bundle`.
 At the `onCreateView` function.
-Add the following code to create a bundle and put it into the `navigate` function.
+At `FirstFragment.kt`, add the following code to create a bundle and put it into the `navigate` function.

     ```kotlin
     override fun onCreateView(